Welcome to Acorn Park

 - Establish Acorn Park School as an exceptional provision in the education and care of young people on the Autism Spectrum

-- The Team Around The Child: We believe that a child’s needs are best met when a multi disciplinary team joins works closely together.
+- The Team Around the Child: We believe that a child’s needs are best met when a multi-disciplinary team joins works closely together.
 We want to enable children and their families to achieve their own ambitions whilst overcoming the challenges that are impacting most upon their lives.

-- Supporting children to be active participants in their lives: We enable children to become more involved in their lives by teaching skills which enable them to initiate communication and to regulate their attention, arousal and emotion levels.
+- Supporting children to be active participants in their lives: We enable children to become more involved in their lives by teaching skills that enable them to initiate communication and to regulate their attention, arousal and emotion levels.
 This might be in their classroom, in their home or in their communities – we support children wherever their needs are the greatest.

-- A social model of disability: We are joining a growing number of professionals who believe that Autism should not be viewed as “impairment” or a “deficit” but as evidence of neuro-diversity within our society.
-This means that we believe that learning is a genuine partnership between children and adults so, when we set children goals, we also set the adults who will be supporting them goals too!
+- A social model of disability: We are joining a growing number of professionals who believe that Autism should not be viewed as “impairment” or a “deficit” but as evidence of neurodiversity within our society.
+This means that we believe that learning is a genuine partnership between children and adults so, when we set children goals, we also set the adults who will be supporting their goals too!

 - Social communication and socio-emotional development are of highest priority